-The second empirical problem to be faced concerns the timeframe for the research.
-Distal effects of representations may be longterm consequences, not immediately apparent at the time that the representation is produced.
+The second empirical problem to be faced concerns the time-frame for the research.
+Distal effects of representations may be long-term consequences, not immediately apparent when the representation is produced.
 This means that studying the groups potentially affected at the same time as studying the group generating the representation may be fruitless.
-The empirical problem lies in guessing the sensible timeframe to adopt.
+The empirical problem lies in guessing the sensible time-frame to adopt.
 One way around the difficulty is to employ a time series design: collecting similarly structured information on a number of different occasions from the same population but not necessarily the same sample.

-3. Salience of Representations
+Salience of representations

 The third issue to address in analysing the relationship of representations and group dynamics concerns the importance of a social representation to the functioning of the group.
-In understanding the role that group membership has shaping the process of social representation for an individual it is important not only to look at the part the group plays in the production of the representation or the relevance of the target of representation to group definition and objectives, it is also important to consider how significant or salient the representation is for the group.
+In understanding the role that group membership has in shaping the process of social representation for an individual, it is important to look not only at the part that the group plays in the production of the representation, or the relevance of the target of representation to group definition and objectives, but also to consider how significant or salient the representation is for the group.
 The same social representation will vary in its actual importance to the group over time and across situations.
-The relative importance of different social representations will similarly vary with circumstance.
+The relative importance.
 It should actually be possible to develop at least a crude model of the factors which will affect the importance which a social representation has for a group.
 This has not been attempted yet.